 For fun, I am a practitioner (with a major emphasis on practice, and have retired from it for physical reasons) of WT-style (Olympic) Taekwondo, and earned my 1st Dan black belt.
 Much like my CWNE, it was a big hairy ambitious multi-year goal that culminates in only the beginning of the journey.

 I am also an unrepentant aviation geek and have a fascination with aircraft rivaled only by Sheldon Cooper’s fascination for trains (I think trains are pretty neat too!).

-I also volunteer with Team Rubicon (where I am also the Region VII Technology Manager), IT Disaster Resource Center, and the United Methodist Church, where I chase disasters and punch them in the face.
+I also volunteer with Team Rubicon (where I am part of the technology leadership team), IT Disaster Resource Center, and the United Methodist Church, where I chase disasters and punch them in the face.

 I also like to take the occasional picture and post to Instagram.